-Start time for LSU baseball and Texas A&M's game one has been pushed back due to inclement weather
+Game 1 between LSU baseball and Texas A&M postponed due to inclement weather; doubleheader scheduled for Saturday

 Trending News

-First pitch between LSU and Texas A&M is set for 6 p.m. on Friday and will air on SEC Network+.
-Game 2 on Saturday begins at 2 p.m., while Game 3 on Sunday starts at 1 p.m.
+First pitch between LSU and Texas A&M is set for 2 p.m. on Saturday and will air on SEC Network+.
+Game 2 will start one hour after Game 1 on Saturday.
+Game 3 on Sunday starts at 1 p.m.

 More News